pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 You can use this class to manipulate entries in sidebar.

 Entries are split into two sections: top items appear above a divider and main items appear below it.
-Tabs within each section are rendered in order of registration.
+Tabs within each section appear in order of registration.

 #### Constructors

-The package has the following constructor(s).
+The package has the following constructor.

 ##### constructor()